hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 5/README.md

 ## Phase 3 – Standalone GLS Verification

 After updating the verification flow, all standalone tests were executed using the synthesized gate-level netlist.
 The results were then compared with the RTL verification results obtained during Week 3.

+The complete GLS results for the individual standalone block verification is available in **standalone_gls_results.md**.

 ### Standalone GLS Result Table